 Outbound Trip to the Na Pali Coast

-The trip from Port Allen to the Na Pali Coast is long which is why the zodiac has to proceed so fast to get there and still have time to see the coast, explore sea caves, and anchor for snorkeling, lunch and exploration of an old Hawaiian fishing village named Nualolo Kai.
-The trip to the Na Pali Coast passes by areas once dominated by sugar cane fields, the Pacific Missile Range Facility - Barking Sands, and the long and beautiful Polihale Beach, the longest in Hawaii at 17 miles.
+The trip from Port Allen to the Na Pali Coast is long, which is why the zodiac has to proceed so fast to get there and still have time to see the coast, explore sea caves, and anchor for snorkeling, lunch, and the exploration of an old Hawaiian fishing village named Nualolo Kai.
+The trip to the Na Pali Coast passes by areas once dominated by sugar cane fields, the Pacific Missile Range Facility—Barking Sands—and the long and beautiful Polihale Beach, the longest in Hawaii at 17 miles.

 Exploring the Na Pali Coast and Its Sea Caves